Skip Navigation

 Letter from the Superintendent

-Welcome to Immanuel Schools where our mission is, “to equip students to serve God and neighbor, through mind, body and soul based, on a Christ-centered foundation.”
+Welcome to Immanuel Schools where our mission is, “to equip students to serve God and neighbor, through mind, body and soul, based on a Christ-centered foundation.”
 At Immanuel, we have the amazing opportunity to share God’s Word each day through devotions, Bible class, chapel, and relationships.
 We have the great privilege of being part of our student’s lives and watching them be transformed by the work of the Holy Spirit.

 GO EAGLES!